 Does it cost anything to transfer debt?

-The handling fee is usually linked to BT cards that have longer balance transfer terms (18 - 24 months).
-There are a number of card providers that don't charge a fee, so it would be important to weigh up the cost of paying a handling fee upfront against the benefit of having more time to pay back the debt at little or no interest.
+This fee is usually linked to cards that have longer balance transfer terms (18 - 24 months).
+So you’ll need to weigh up the cost of the fee against the benefit of having more time to pay back the debt at little or no interest.